jin040907/UniLost/guidelines/DATABASE_SETUP.md

 1. **No configuration needed!**
    - Simply run the server: `node server.js`
-   - The application will automatically create `unilost.db` if it doesn't exist
+   - The application will automatically create `app/unilost.db` if it doesn't exist

 2. **Initial Data**
    - Default users are automatically created on first run: